-Today, over 15,000 people call Highland Village home, and they work in a wide range of industries.
-Unfortunately, about one-fourth of working adults will become disabled before they can retire, and without any means of earning a living, they must find financial relief to maintain an acceptable standard of living.
+Today, over 15,000 people call Highland Village home and these residents work in a wide range of industries.
+Unfortunately, about one-fourth of working adults will become disabled before they can retire.
+Without any means of earning a living, retirees that live in places such as Highland Village must find financial relief to maintain an acceptable standard of living.

-In 1956, the U.S. government recognized the need to help disabled workers, and Congress added new provisions to the Social Security Act to establish a federal insurance program called Social Security Disability Insurance (SSDI).
+In 1956, the U.S. government recognized the need to help disabled workers and Congress added new provisions to the Social Security Act to establish a federal insurance program called Social Security Disability Insurance (SSDI).
 Beneficiaries of this program receive a modest monthly income to support themselves and their families.

-SSDI is an insurance policy that covers workers who have paid into the program through automatic payroll deductions.
-Workers in the U.S. are awarded quarterly work credits by the SSA when they earn a minimum amount of money in that period, making the maximum award four credits per year.
+SSDI is an insurance policy that covers workers who have paid into the program through automatic payroll deductions and earned a certain amount of work credits.
+Workers in the U.S. are awarded quarterly work credits by the SSA when they earn a minimum amount of money in that period, which makes the maximum award four credits per year.

 After you meet the work criteria, you will then have to prove that your disability is long-term and so severe that you are no longer able to work at your current or previous job and that you cannot adjust to different work.

-If you meet all of the above requirements, you will qualify to receive SSDI benefits in the form of monthly payments.
+If you meet all the above requirements, you will qualify to receive SSDI benefits in the form of monthly payments.
 The amount of each payment is calculated as a percentage of your average monthly earnings over the course of your working life.

-Getting help from a reliable SSDI attorney can take the stress out of the application and appeals processes, and it will free your time so that you can take care of yourself and be with your family.
+Getting help from a reliable SSDI attorney can take the stress out of the application and appeals processes, and it will free up your time so that you can take care of yourself and be with your family.

 When you are juggling responsibilities while experiencing a physical or psychological disability, it can be easy to make simple mistakes on your application.
 In addition, if you have to appeal and are asked to appear at a hearing in front of an administrative law judge, you may not know exactly what to say.